KMarshallX/VesselBoost/README.md

     ```

 ### **Brain extraction in offline environments**
 Brain extraction uses SynthStrip and requires the `synthstrip.1.pt` weights file.
-VesselBoost does not download this file during runtime.
+If the file is not available locally, VesselBoost tries to download it from the FreeSurfer server at runtime.
+When there is no internet connection and no local weights file, brain extraction fails with an error.

 On a connected machine, download the weights into the standard VesselBoost location: